n3wtron/vconf/README.md

 ### SmartConfig
 ![smart config](./docs/smart_config.png)

-The `config.yml` in the root folder is the common configuration that will be merged by the specific environment `config.yml`.
+The `config.yml` in the root folder is the common configuration that will be merged by the specific environment (for dev env: `dev/config.yml`).

 #### Example